codefresh-io/cap-docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

 The built-in Docker image storage is very helpful on its own, but it becomes even more impressive when it is coupled with the capability to use it as a basis for temporary demo environments, as we will see in the next section. -->

 ## Run unit tests on the Docker image
-Unit tests validate the Docker image and confirm that it satisfies the requested functionality, and must be an integral part of the build process.
+Run unit tests to validate the Docker image and confirm that it satisfies the requested functionality.
+Unit tests must be an integral part of the build process.

 We will add a new [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/) to the pipeline's YAML, that runs unit tests.

 Freestyle steps run custom commands within Docker containers.
-In this case, we run the python command [within the docker image]({{site.baseurl}}/docs/pipelines/variables/#context-related-variables), created from the previous step`MyAppDockerImage` defined by the `image` property)
+In this case, we run the python command [within the docker image]({{site.baseurl}}/docs/pipelines/variables/#context-related-variables), created from the previous step`MyAppDockerImage` defined by the `image` property.

 {% include